 Executrix – The term historically used for a female executor.
 The term “executor” is now used for both male and female personal representatives in probate.

 Exemption amount – The amount of assets that a person may transfer free from transfer tax.
 The “exemption amount” is referred to by the IRS as the “applicable exclusion amount”.
-In 2004 the exemption amount is $1,500,000.
+In 2018 the exemption amount is $11,200,000 for individuals, and $22,400,00 for married couples.

 Exemption equivalent – A unified tax credit is deducted from any estate tax owed.
 This credit is the tax equivalent of the deduction from the gross estate of an amount called the exemption equivalent.